 Post-Operative recovery instructions

-- Day 1-7: Bed rest with only walking to the bathroom
+- Day 1-7: Bed rest with only walking to the bathroom, drink plenty of fluids

 - First 5 days: Compression garment is worn continuously